bUnit bUnit

-To start writing tests for Blazor components, first set up a test project and then you can start adding tests using either C# or Razor syntax.
+To start writing tests for Blazor components, first set up a test project and then you can start adding tests.

 The basic getting started topics are as follows:

-2. Writing Tests in C# for Blazor Components covers the basics of writing tests in C#, i.e. regular unit tests.
+2. Writing tests for Blazor components covers the basics of writing tests for Blazor components.

 The next level topics are:

-1. Providing different types of input to a component under test in C# based tests, e.g. passing parameters or injecting services.
+1. Providing different types of input to a component under test, e.g. passing parameters or injecting services.

 2. Verifying output in various ways from a component under test, e.g. inspecting the rendered markup.